4.7 Hypothesis testing

 Figure 8: Probability distribution for 6 tennis games if H_{0} is true.

-Once we warmed up we can even calculate the probability using our knowledge from Section 4.3.1.
-We can do this since basically given our null hypothesis (\(H_{0}\)) we compared the result of a game between John and Peter to a coin toss (0 or 1, John or Peter, heads or tails).
+Anyway, once we have warmed up we can even calculate the probability using our knowledge from Section 4.3.1.
+We can do this since by assuming our null hypothesis (\(H_{0}\)) we basically compared the result of a game between John and Peter to a fair coin’s toss (0 or 1, John or Peter, heads or tails).

 The probability of Peter winning a single game is \(P(Peter) = \frac{1}{2} = 0.5\).
 Peter won all six games.
 In order to get two wins in a row, first he had to won one game.
 In order to get three wins in a row first he had to won two games in a row, and so on.
 So he had to win game 1 AND game 2 AND game 3 AND … .
 Given the above, and what we stated in Section 4.3.1, here we deal with a conjunction of probabilities.
 Therefore we use probability multiplication like so